CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 <br>

-Honestly, I'm not exactly sure what my 'style' of coding is or if I have one.
-However I do know that I love organization and consistency(probably from the years as a pastry chef haha!).
+If I were to describe my coding style, I would say that it's very well thought out and organized.
+I probably code this way from the years being a pastry chef haha!
 But when I read through the original source code, and thought of a plan on how to implement the priority feature.
 I spent some time reading through all the files in the `src` folder, and wanted to have a good understanding of how this MVC worked.
 Once I had a good understanding of the application, I wrote my added features in the same style, utilizing the same methods, event listeners, classes, and update methods.